Father Rages at Miami ‘Devil’ Accused of Targeting Son’s ‘Soul’ in Vicious Murder

 Inside, police found one man “laying on the floor of the apartment, suffering multiple gunshot sounds” who was pronounced dead at the scene.

 The woman, who had suffered a gunshot wound, was transported to a local hospital, the arrest report states.
-The Vidals both told The Daily Beast that Springmyer’s condition has improved as she is treated at a local hospital.
+The Vidals both told The Daily Beast that Springmyer’s condition has improved while she is being treated at a local hospital.
 (Attempts to reach the Springmyer family were unsuccessful.)

 The arrest report states that during a police interview back at the station, Aranibar-Camacho confessed again to the shooting and admitted being angry that his ex was living with another man.
 Aranibar-Camacho added “that he and the female victim were in a previous romantic relationship and the child within the apartment at the time of the shooting was their child.”